daybrush/scenejs-render/packages/render/README.md

-  -C, --cpuUsed <n>          Number of cpus to use for ffmpeg video or audio processing (defaults to 8) -d, --duration <n>         Input how many seconds to play (defaults to 0) -F, --ffmpegLog <n>        Whether to show ffmpeg's logs (defaults to 0) -f, --fps <n>              fps (defaults to 60)
+  -C, --cpuUsed <n>          Number of cpus to use for ffmpeg video or audio processing (defaults to 8) -d, --duration <n>         Input how many seconds to play (defaults to 0) -F, --ffmpegLog <n>        Whether to show ffmpeg's logs (defaults to 0) -F, --ffmpegPath           If you want to use native ffmpeg for faster speed, input the path of ffmpeg. (defaults to "") -f, --fps <n>              fps (defaults to 60)
   -h, --height <n>           Video height to render (defaults to 1080) -H, --help                 Output usage information